 Books..

-Though you must be very confident about your decision and able to face any challenge that may come before you, some days are bad, and you can’t help it.
+Though you must be very confident in your decision and able to face any challenges that may come your way, some days are bad, and you can’t help it.

 I was committed and confident enough to face any external situation during the transition, but some days I felt low.
 It just happens.
-And girls, believe me, it’s Ok to feel like that sometimes.
+And girls, believe me, it’s Okay to feel that way sometimes.
 As a part of human nature, it may happen.
-This was the time when I grabbed my favourite books: The Secret, You Can Win, OSHO, Rising Strong and Wishful Drinking.
+This was the time when I grabbed my favourite books: The Secret, You Can Win, OSHO, Rising Strong, and Wishful Drinking.

 Here’s a list of some Silver Hair Books recommended by our Silver sisters: